Back to Glossary

 Technical

-A Front Wing is an aerodynamic component mounted at the front of a race car that generates downforce and manages airflow around the vehicle.
+A front wing is an aerodynamic component mounted at the front of a race car that creates downforce to push the car toward the track surface for better grip and handling.